 Upon completing the initial phase, HCP had a strong basis for understanding the status and the potential—a critical basis to develop before launching into internal interviews and discussions.

 The second phase represented the largest segment of the project, involving various primary research efforts.
 These included both external and on-site data collection methods.
 External research encompassed online surveys of members and lapsed members and phone surveys of donors and the wider local market.
 On-site data collection took two forms.
 One was via GoPro recordings conducted by seven groups of visitors documenting an entire museum visit.
 The second was numerous focus groups conducted with MOSI staff from various departments.

 Overall, the stakeholder groups surveyed included frontline staff, education staff, volunteers, unaffiliated visitors, members, lapsed members, donors, and the general local market.

-When HCP began this process with MOSI, the organization was facing an uphill battle to reinvent the brand and position the facility for the future.
+When HCP began this process with MOSI, the organization faced an uphill battle to reinvent the brand and position the facility for the future.
 The museum lacked solid data to justify and affirm the changes it sought to implement, and what evidence did exist was disparate and difficult to understand.
 The completion of this project changed that.
 The myriad of elements brought together within the results gave MOSI a solid, evidence-based foundation to build a visitor base for the next 60 years and beyond.
-They offered internal and external recommendations into how the organization can be elevated in the eyes of the community and ways it can expand its mission to integrate STEAM in a positive and collaborative way while leveraging local partners and remaining a core Tampa Bay institution well into the future.
+They offered internal and external recommendations into how the organization can be elevated in the community’s eyes and ways it can expand its mission to integrate STEAM in a positive and collaborative way while leveraging local partners and remaining a core Tampa Bay institution well into the future.